bhooker-github/chrome-keepalive/README.md

 ## Usage

+1. Navigate to your RDP session (e.g., Guacamole)
-1. Click the extension icon in your toolbar
+2. Click the extension icon in your toolbar
-2. Toggle "Enable Keep Alive" to start/stop the service
+3. Toggle "Enable Keep Alive" to start the service
-3. Adjust the interval (1-30 minutes) as needed
+4. Set interval (1-30 minutes) - recommended: 1-5 minutes for RDP
-4. The extension will send F15 keystrokes to the active tab at the specified interval
+5. Monitor "Last activity" timestamp to verify it's working

 ## Features

-- Sends F15 keystrokes (non-disruptive function key)
+- **Guacamole-optimized**: Targets canvas elements for better RDP compatibility
+- **Non-disruptive**: Uses tiny mouse movements and safe key events
+- **Chrome app support**: Works with Chrome apps via scripting API injection
-- Configurable interval (1-30 minutes)
+- **Configurable interval**: 1-30 minutes (default: 5 minutes)
-- Works on all websites including RDP sessions
-- Simple on/off toggle
+- **Activity monitoring**: Shows last activity timestamp
-- Remembers settings between sessions
+- **Persistent settings**: Remembers configuration between sessions

 ## Technical Details

 The extension uses:
-- Background script to manage timing and state
+- Background service worker for timing and coordination
-- Content script to inject keystrokes into web pages
+- Chrome scripting API to inject activity simulation directly into pages
-- Chrome storage API to persist settings
-- F15 key (rarely used, won't interfere with normal usage)
+- Targets Guacamole canvas elements specifically for RDP sessions
+- Falls back to document-level events if canvas not found
+- Mouse movement and click simulation for maximum compatibility

+## Troubleshooting

+- Check "Last activity" timestamp to verify events are being sent
+- For debugging, inspect the service worker console at `chrome://extensions/`
+- Works best with 1-5 minute intervals for RDP sessions
+- Designed specifically for Apache Guacamole but may work with other web RDP clients